How Child Support is Calculated in New York

 Child support is available as an ancillary issue in any matrimonial action or as an independent proceeding in Family Court.
 Child support is based applying a percentage of income without requiring the court to determine the needs of the child.
 The New York Child Support Standards Chart is available from New York State to assist people in determining the approximate amount of annual child support.

 The child support guidelines are found in the Child Support Standards Act, which is DRL 240(1-b) and FCA 413.
 It mandates a three step process in calculating all child support orders.

 - Determine the combined adjusted gross income of both parents

-- Apply the statutory percentages to the combined income as follow:
+- Apply the statutory percentages set forth in the CSSA

 - 17 % for one child

 Pro Rate Each Parent's Income to Determine their Share of the Combined Award